Truck Driver License (CDL)

 Two-car and multi-vehicle accidents can be quite serious, without a doubt.
 In fact, even a seemingly simple single-vehicle crash has the potential to cause any number of serious or even critical injuries to the occupants of a passenger vehicle.
 Ranging from minor bruising and other superficial skin abrasions to bone fractures and internal bleeding, victims of most any significant traffic accident can find themselves in an emergency room very quickly.
 But introduce other, more significant factors, like high vehicle speeds, angle of impact and weight disparity between the motor vehicles involved and you have a recipe for potentially life-threatening injuries.

-As Baltimore personal injury attorneys, the legal team at Lebowitz & Mzhen, LLC, is cognizant of the opportunities for severe bodily injury with almost any roadway accident scenario.
+As Baltimore personal injury attorneys, the legal team at Lebowitz & Mzhen Personal Injury Lawyers, is cognizant of the opportunities for severe bodily injury with almost any roadway accident scenario.
 However, our years of handling automobile injury cases tell us that some of the more serious and sometimes deadly highway accidents involve impacts between commercial trucks and passenger cars.
 In situations where these two vastly different types of motor vehicles come together on the street, the possibility for extensive injuries and even death can be a distinct possibility.

 Understanding as we do that even a basic two-car collision in a city such as Annapolis or Washington, D.C., can result in life-threatening outcomes, our expertise in handling commercial trucking-related roadway collisions includes an appreciation for the high cost of medical care after the fact.
 Whether an auto-truck wreck occurs due to defective tire retread on a box truck or poorly maintained brakes on an 18-wheeler, the resulting injuries can put a victim in the hospital for days or weeks; sometimes even months, depending on the extent of the victim’s injuries.